tab_sports_markets

 Does the description explain when to use this tool, when not to, or what alternatives exist?

 No guidance on when to use this tool versus alternatives.
-There is no mention of prerequisites, typical use cases, or exclusions.
+The description does not mention prerequisites, typical use cases, or when not to use it.
+Sibling tools exist for other TAB services, but no differentiation is provided.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.